 Theoretical and practical instructions will be provided by the direct supervisor and by MCB staff.

 The final mark for the MSc-research project is calculated as follows:

 Oral presentations (proposal and final talk) 10 %

 The research project is finalized by sending a completed evaluation form (see Blackboard) and an examination card, both signed by the responsible supervisor, to the Educational Office.
 Each MSc-thesis must be assessed by a second independent examiner, who should co-sign the Evaluation Form.

 A research project form, the guidelines for MSc research projects, the evaluation form and information on the IBL MSc travel award, and other funding possibilities for a research project abroad can be found on Blackboard in the course folder “Opleiding Biologie/Teaching Programme BSc and MSc Biology”.

 Scientific literature provided by the supervisor

 Contact MCB staff in time for MSc research projects.
-Before the start a Research Project Form (Blackboard) must filled out together with the supervisor, and signed for approval by the MCB coordinator.
+Prior to the start a research project form (Blackboard) must be filled out together with the supervisor, and submitted to the Educational Office, room 5.5.14b.